Lockheed P-38 Lightning: Pathfinders, night-fighter, and other variants

 Still another P-38E was used in 1942 to tow a Waco troop glider as a demonstration.
 However, there proved to be plenty of other aircraft, such as Douglas C-47 Skytrains, available to tow gliders, and the Lightning was spared this duty.

 Standard Lightnings were used as crew and cargo transports in the South Pacific.
 They were fitted with pods attached to the underwing pylons, replacing drop tanks or bombs, that could carry a single passenger in a lying-down position, or cargo.
 This was a very uncomfortable way to fly.
 Some of the pods were not even fitted with a window to let the passenger see out or bring in light.

-Lockheed proposed a carrier-based Model 822 version of the Lightning for the United States Navy.
+Lockheed proposed a carrier-based Model 822 version of the Lightning for the US Navy.
 The Model 822 would have featured folding wings, an arresting hook, and stronger undercarriage for carrier operations.
-The navy was not interested, as they regarded the Lightning as too big for carrier operations and did not like liquid-cooled engines, anyway, and the Model 822 never went beyond the paper stage.
-However, the navy did operate four land-based F-5Bs in North Africa, inherited from the USAAF and redesignated FO-1.
+The Navy was not interested, as they regarded the Lightning as too big for carrier operations and did not like liquid-cooled engines; therefore, the Model 822 never went beyond the paper stage.
+The Navy did operate, though, four land-based F-5Bs in North Africa, inherited from the USAAF and redesignated FO-1.

 A P-38J was used in experiments with an unusual scheme for midair refueling, in which the fighter snagged a drop tank trailed on a cable from a bomber.
 The USAAF managed to make this work, but decided it was not practical.
 A P-38J was also fitted with experimental retractable snow-ski landing gear, but this idea never reached operational service, either.

 After the war, a P-38L was experimentally fitted with armament of three .60 in (15.2 mm) machine guns.
-The .60 in (15.2 mm) caliber cartridge had been developed early in the war for an infantry anti-tank rifle, a type of weapon developed by a number of nations in the 1930s when tanks were lighter, but by 1942, armor was too tough for this caliber.
+The .60 in (15.2 mm) caliber cartridge had been developed early in the war for an infantry antitank rifle, a type of weapon developed by a number of nations in the 1930s when tanks were lighter, but by 1942, armor was too tough for this caliber.

 Another P-38L was modified after the war as a "super strafer", with eight .50 in (12.7 mm) machine guns in the nose and a pod under each wing with two .50 in (12.7 mm) guns, for a total of 12 machine guns.
 Nothing came of this conversion, either.